G. A. Gripenberg

-Georg Achates Gripenberg (18 May 1890 – 31 May 1975) was a Finnish diplomat.
+Georg Achates Gripenberg (18 May 1890, Saint Petersburg – 31 May 1975, Helsinki) was a Finland-Swedish diplomat.
 He served as an Envoy of Finland to London in 1933–1941 and in Stockholm from 1943 to 1956 and as Finland's first Ambassador to the United Nations from 1956 to 1958.

 Biography

 He was born in Saint Petersburg, Russia Empire, to a noble family.
 His father, Alexis Gripenberg, was a State Councilor and an activist for Finnish independence.
 His mother, Agnes Maria Fredrika von Haartman, was also from a noble family.

 Gripenberg graduated from the Gymnasiet Lärkan in 1907 and earned his Bachelor of Philosophy from the University of Helsinki in 1911.
 From 1908 to 1909 he also studied at Oxford University and the London School of Economics in England.
 He eventually took a degree in law from Uppsala University in Sweden, in 1917.
 He then acted as a private secretary to his father for a short time before moving to Finland to join the civil war in the White Guard.